Home - Electrical equipment

 • bandages.

-Protective - designed for welders, builders, industrial workers, as well as other professions working in a hazardous environment.
+Protective– intended for welders, builders, industrial workers, as well as other professions working in hazardous conditions environment.
 Includes:

 • costumes: